yannellym/yannellym/README.md

 # Hi!
 My name is Yannelly 👋
-Innovation is my playground, and I'm all about making user experiences that leave a mark.

 I'm not your typical Engineer – I'm on a mission to solve problems and create innovative solutions.
 From coding sleek applications to mastering communication, management, and leadership, I bring a unique blend of skills to the table.
 When it comes to technology, I thrive with Python, ReactJS, SQL, and AWS.
 Currently pursuing a Masters degree in Computer Science, I'm also diving deep into Machine Learning projects and sharpening my expertise in Data Structures and Algorithms.